neilg63/string-patterns/README.md

 ### Dev Notes
 As of version 0.3.0, this crate is feature complete, although still in a beta stage.
 All new features will be in a future *string-patterns-extras* crate that builds on this library and *simple-string-patterns*.
 Notes for the 0.2.* series can be found in the [GitHub repo](https://github.com/neilg63/string-patterns) in the v0-2 branch.
-If you have used versions < 0.3.0 in your projects, you may need to install  *simple-string-patterns* as well.
+If you upgrade from a pre-0.3.0 version, you may need to install  *simple-string-patterns* as well.

+NB: Some updates reflect editorial changes only.